kragen/derctuo/markdown/oscillating-flexion.md

-Return strokes faster than some 10–100 times the acoustic length of the cable will result in waves noticeably propagating back and forth in the cable, unless it's properly acoustically terminated to prevent such reflections.
-This is precisely analogous to the phenomenon in RF electronics with unterminated transmission lines, but I don't know of any electrical power transmission scheme for which it is essential to keep the mean drift velocity of the charge carriers in the cable to zero, so the analogy only goes so far.
+Return strokes faster than some 10–100 times the acoustic length of the cable will result in waves noticeably propagating back and forth in the cable, unless it’s properly acoustically terminated to prevent such reflections.
+This is precisely analogous to the phenomenon in RF electronics with unterminated transmission lines, but I don’t know of any electrical power transmission scheme for which it is essential to keep the mean drift velocity of the charge carriers in the cable to zero, so the analogy only goes so far.